go101/immutable-value-proposal/README.md

 * Elements of reader map values are read-only and reader values.
 * Elements of writer map values are writable and writer values.
   (Each writable map element must be modified as a whole.)
-* Keys (exposed in for-range) of reader map values are read-only and reader values.
+* Keys (exposed in for-range) of reader map values are reader values.
-* Keys (exposed in for-range) of writer map values are writable and writer values.
+* Keys (exposed in for-range) of writer map values are writer values.
 * We can't append new entries to (or replace entries of, or delete old entries from) reader map values.